talwarabhimanyu/talwarabhimanyu.github.io/_posts/2018-07-30-rnn-backprop.md

 **We have now managed to computie gradient of $$J^{(t)}$$ w.r.t $$W_h^{(k)}$$ for all $$k \in [1, \cdots, t]$$!
 But we are not done yet!
 We need to do this for all values of $$t \in [0, \cdots, T]$$.
 Does that mean we need to run backprop (which involves a pass through $$T$$ RNN units), $$T$$ times?
 As we will see, that is not required, and a single backprop run will be enough.**

-## BPTT Trick 2: Accumulating Gradients
+## The Second BPTT Trick: Accumulating Gradients
 Following the train of thought above, to compute gradient of $$J^{(t)}$$ w.r.t $$W_h^{(k)}$$ for all values of $$t \in [k, \cdots, T]$$, the time-step k should receive $$\gamma_{t}^{(k)}$$ for all values of $$t \in [k, \cdots, T]$$ so that we can apply $$Eq.
 5.2$$ to compute the required gradients.
 And the table below shows how time-step $$k$$ can receive this information!

 $$